rickh94/ODetaM/README.md

 ## Querying
 All basic comparison operators are implemented to map to their equivalents as `(Model.field >= comparison_value)`.
-There is also a `.contains()` method for strings and lists of strings, as well as a `.prefix()` method for strings.
+There is also a `.contains()` and `.not_contains()` method for strings and lists of strings, as well as a `.prefix()` method for strings.
+There is also a `.range()` for number types that takes a lower and upper bound.
 You can also use `&`  as AND and `|` as OR.
 ORs cannot be nested within ands, use a list of options as comparison instead.
 You can use as many ORs as you want, as long as they execute after the ANDs in the order of operations.
 This is due to how the Deta Base api works.

 ## Deta Base
 Direct access to the base is available in the dunder attribute `__db__`, though